 • hepatitis and others.

-There are no specific drugs for the treatment of measles.
-Vaccination can prevent illness or noticeably alleviate symptoms.
-After illness, a stable immunity is developed.
+There are no specific drugs to treat measles.
+Vaccination can prevent the disease or significantly reduce symptoms.
+After illness, strong immunity is developed.

 Treatment of catarrhal symptoms is carried out depending on their manifestation.
-To combat cough, expectorant drugs and mucolytics are used.
-With inflammation of the mucous membrane of the respiratory tract, anti-inflammatory drugs.
-To normalize the temperature, fight fever, eliminate pain, including headache, use Ibuprofen or Paracetamol.
+To combat cough, expectorants and mucolytics are used.
+For inflammation of the respiratory tract, anti-inflammatory drugs.
+To normalize temperature, fight fever, and eliminate pain, including headaches, use Ibuprofen or Paracetamol.

-For itchy skin, daily rinsing of the body and washing with a solution with synthetic tannin are used.
+For itchy skin, use daily body rinsing and washing with a solution containing synthetic tannin.

-To eliminate conjunctivitis, wash the eyes with a solution of baking soda and strong tea, as well as drops with antibiotics.
+To eliminate conjunctivitis, wash the eyes with a solution of baking soda and strong tea, as well as antibiotic drops.
 The oral cavity is rinsed with chamomile infusion and other anti-inflammatory infusions.

-During illness, the use of vitamin A is indicated.
+During illness, the use of vitamin A is recommended.

 Scarlet fever